clykins90/photo_report/README.md

   - Generates optimized versions and thumbnails
   - Provides detailed progress feedback
 - **Report Sharing**: Generate secure, time-limited links to share reports with clients

+## Troubleshooting

+### Photo Analysis Issues

+#### Invalid File ID Format
+If you encounter errors related to "Invalid file ID format" during photo analysis:

+1. **MongoDB ObjectId Requirement**: The system requires all file IDs to be valid MongoDB ObjectIds (24-character hexadecimal strings).
+2. **Temporary IDs**: Temporary IDs generated during the upload process are prefixed with `temp_` to distinguish them from MongoDB ObjectIds.
+3. **ID Validation**: The system now validates file IDs before attempting to use them for analysis, providing clearer error messages.
+4. **Automatic ID Conversion**: The frontend now attempts to extract valid MongoDB ObjectIds from photo objects before sending them for analysis.
+5. **Enhanced File Lookup**: The backend now uses multiple strategies to find files in GridFS:
+   - Direct ID lookup using the provided ID
+   - Lookup by metadata.originalFileId
+   - Lookup by metadata._id
+   - Lookup by metadata.gridfsId
+   - Fallback to searching all files for matching IDs

+These improvements ensure that only valid MongoDB ObjectIds are used for photo analysis, preventing errors related to invalid ID formats, and provide robust fallback mechanisms for finding files in GridFS.

+### PDF Image Display Issues

+If images aren't displaying in generated PDFs despite being stored in MongoDB:

+1. **Blob URL Handling**: The application now properly handles blob URLs in photo objects by using the filename instead of the blob URL.
+2. **GridFS Image Retrieval**: Enhanced error handling and logging for GridFS image retrieval ensures proper image data is loaded.
+3. **Image Format Validation**: Added validation to check image data before embedding in PDFs to prevent format-related errors.
+4. **Robust File Lookup**: Implemented a multi-stage file lookup process that tries several methods to find the correct file:
+   - Direct ID lookup using the stored ID
+   - Searching by metadata.originalFileId
+   - Searching by reportId
+   - Searching by filename with exact match
+   - Searching by filename with timestamp prefix removed
+   - Searching by core filename (without timestamps and prefixes)
+   - Fuzzy filename matching with regex
+5. **ID Reconciliation**: The system now reconciles photo IDs in reports with actual file IDs in GridFS, updating references as needed.
+6. **Blob URL Resolution**: Fixed issue where blob URLs in the database couldn't be resolved by implementing filename-based lookups.
+7. **Enhanced Logging**: Added detailed logging throughout the PDF generation process to help diagnose image loading issues.

+These fixes ensure that images stored in MongoDB GridFS are properly retrieved and embedded in PDF reports, even when there are mismatches between the IDs stored in the report and the actual file IDs in MongoDB, or when blob URLs are stored in the database instead of proper file references.

 ## API Structure